Solicitor General for New South Wales

-History and function
+Modern office and function

 The Solicitor General operates under the provisions of the Solicitor General Act 1969.
 The retirement age is set at 75.
 The Solicitor General acts as Counsel for the Crown in the High Court of Australia and other courts, and advises the Attorney General on civil and criminal matters, including issues of constitutional law.
 Until 1987, the Solicitor General had the power to initiate Crown appeals at the Court of Criminal Appeal in NSW, it then became the responsibility of the Director of Public Prosecutions.

 While John Plunkett was the first NSW Barrister to be appointed a Queen's Counsel, this was on 6 June 1856 after he had retired as Attorney General.
 The first person who was a Queen's Counsel at the time of his appointment as Solicitor General was John Hargrave QC.
 Cecil Weigall was appointed Solicitor General in 1922 and appointed King's Counsel in 1925.
 Harold Snelling QC was a Queen's Counsel at the time of his appointment.